vectordotdev/vector/rfcs/2021-12-01-9460-health-endpoint-improvements.md

 - Update health endpoint to improve Vector's reliability in production deployments
 - Update default configurations to improve Vector's out-of-the-box reliability
+- Improve visibility of high level status at runtime

 ### Out of scope

-- Moving the health endpoint out of our existing API
-- Adding user facing configuration to adjust endpoint behavior or responses
+- ...

 ## Pain

 - Today's health endpoint causes 502's when running behind a loadbalancer
 - The healthcheck isn't integrated with any components and only represents if Vector itself is running
+- Operators don't have visibility into the state of specific components, ex. is backpressure being applied to upstream components

 ## Proposal

 ### User Experience

-The existing health endpoint on Vector's API is enhanced to return 503's when Vector is shutting down.
+The existing health endpoint on Vector's API is updated to return 503's when Vector is shutting down.
 This additional response will allow load balancers and service discovery to better integrate with Vector, sources already begin rejecting requests received during the shutdown process and updating the health check will allow for removing the instance from available backends and avoid routing traffic to an instance that will end up rejecting the request regardless.

+The API will not start until the topology is build and validated as functional, this isn't precisely when Vector's configured sources _can_ actually process events but it's a reasonable first step to ensure graceful startups.

 ### Implementation

 We have existing logic in place for other components to handle Vector's shutdown.
 The [health handler](https://github.com/vectordotdev/vector/blob/master/src/api/handler.rs#L7)
 can be updated to respond 503 if shutdown has started and 200 otherwise.
-This should be a minor change and not negatively impact existing deployments.
+This should not negatively impact existing deployments.

 ## Rationale